forestgrape/coronavirus/index.md

 <!-- 5.12.21: As RNA vaccines turned out they don't tame SARS-CoV-2, from a coronavirus perspective alone one should stop mass vaccination.-->

 - > 9.12.
 Transparency and Democracy
 - > For true democracy transparent and honest information is key in my opinion.
 True democracy and a state treating everybody as the same in agreement with the human rights may not be possible without transparency.
-The longer transparency is lost, to harder it may be to reintroduce it.
+The longer transparency and equality before law are lost, to harder it may be to reintroduce them.

 - > 9.12.
 Transparency of adverse Effects